Variation of the particulars or conditions of approval of an approved active constituent

 You should provide the following information with each application for variation to particulars or conditions of approval of the approved active constituent, where applicable:

-• method of manufacture of the active constituent (for example, process, quality control, impurity formation)
+• Method of manufacture of the active constituent (for example, process, quality control, impurity formation)

-• a new Declaration of Composition (DoC)
+• A new Declaration of Composition (DoC)

-• a new full five-batch analysis
+• A new full 5-batch analysis

-• full details of the analytical method(s) used for the determination of the active constituent, any isomers and the impurities present
+• Full details of the analytical method(s) used for the determination of the active constituent, any isomers and the impurities present

-• appropriate validation data for the analytical method(s).
+• Appropriate validation data for the analytical method(s)

 2.2.
 Providing valid and relevant scientific argument